 Tiles API

-Learn how to access vector and raster tiles from your uploaded datasets using TileJSON or XYZ endpoints.
+Learn how to access vector and raster tiles from your uploaded tilesets using TileJSON or XYZ endpoints.

 Overview

-You can Upload data through a simple drag-and-drop flow in the console, then use the resulting dataset through the Tiles API.
-The Tiles API serves map tiles from uploaded datasets such as MBTiles or PMTiles.
+You can Upload data through a simple drag-and-drop flow in the console, then use the resulting tileset through the Tiles API.
+The Tiles API serves map tiles from uploaded tilesets such as MBTiles or PMTiles.

 Both vector and raster tiles use the same standard /{z}/{x}/{y} addressing scheme under the hood.
-Vector tiles are retrieved in PBF format, while raster tiles are retrieved as rendered image formats such as PNG, JPG, WEBP, or AVIF depending on the format of uploaded dataset.
+Vector tiles are retrieved in PBF format, while raster tiles are retrieved as rendered image formats such as PNG, JPG, WEBP, or AVIF depending on the format of the uploaded tileset.

 Mappinest recommends using TileJSON instead of direct XYZ URL templates when the client supports source metadata by URL.
-It exposes dataset metadata and tile endpoints through a single URL.
+It exposes tileset metadata and tile endpoints through a single URL.

 GET